European Fisheries Control Agency: International operations

 In accordance with its mandate, the European Fisheries Control Agency assists Member States to fulfill their obligations by organizing workshops and seminars for national administrations on the implementation of the IUU Regulation.
 EFCA also supports the European Commission as requested in evaluation missions to third countries in the framework of the IUU Regulation.

 During 2016, the coordination of the ongoing Joint Deployment Plans (JDPs) and other operational plans in support of the Member States, including the international dimension, reached close to 19,500 inspections (from 17,000 in 2015) which identified 665 suspected infringements.

 Pennant

 Despite not having a civil ensign, the EU's Fishery Inspection teams display a blue and yellow pennant.
 The pennant is flown by inspection vessels in EU waters.
-The flag is triangular and quartered blue and yellow and was adopted according to EEC Regulation #1382/87 on 20 May 1978.
+The flag is triangular and quartered blue and yellow and The flag is triangular and quartered blue and yellow according to Annex XXVIII to Commission Implementing Regulation (EU) No 404/2011.
 There are no other variants or alternative flags used by the EU (in contrast to countries which have presidential, naval and military variants).